 26 Dec Increase Your Bench Press by Avoiding These Mistakes

 There are a lot of factors in the bench press that can make or break your success in the movement.
-If you want to increase your bench press you need to be aware of the things that can go wrong, you might sacrifice your strength potential, or worse, increase your chance of injury.
+If you want to increase your bench press you need to be aware of the things that can go wrong.
+These might sacrifice your strength potential, or worse, increase your chance of injury.
 So, what are the top 5 bench press mistakes?

 - Not getting high on your traps in the start position

 - Not squeezing your hands hard enough

 - Not driving “up and back” off the chest

 - Lack of scapular retraction when cycling through reps

 The goal of this article is to make you aware of any technical faults that might hinder your progress on the bench press.
 If you are making these mistakes, I’ll show you how to correct them and find a more efficient movement pattern.
 (After reading this article, you may be interested in learning about the top 5 deadlift mistakes)